patjennings/Jypi/README.md

 # Jypi
-Jypi is a starter kit for websites & various applications.
+Jypi is a starter kit for designing websites & various applications.

 ## Installation
     $ npm install